vuejs/docs/src/api/composition-api.md

 ## `getCurrentInstance`

-`getCurrentInstance` enables access to internal component intance usefull for advanced usages or for library creators.
+`getCurrentInstance` enables access to an internal component instance useful for advanced usages or for library creators.

 ```ts
 import { getCurrentIntance } from 'vue'